Arduino FFT : Visualize vibrations with an accelerometer

 May 15, 2025

 In this article, we will explore how to use an accelerometer with Arduino to analyze and visualize vibrations in real time.
-This technique is particularly useful for monitoring machinery, structural analysis, or even creating electronic musical instruments.

 Hardware Setup